Analysis technique – Word clouds

 How can I take this further?

-Further insights on people’s reactions can be gained through a technique called thematic coding, described in the next section.
+Further insights on people’s reactions can be gained through a technique called thematic coding.